bytedeco/procamcalib/README.txt

 ==Required Software==
 The binary distribution contains 32-bit and 64-bit x86 versions of ARToolKitPlus for both Linux and Windows.
-(If anyone compiles ARToolKitPlus under Mac OS X or other platforms, please send me the binary and I will include it.)
+(If anyone compiles ARToolKitPlus under Mac OS X or another platform, please send me the binary and I will include it.)
 I wrote ProCamCalib itself in Java and its binary should run on any platform where an implementation of Java SE 1.6 exists.
 Still, additional software is required.

 Please install the following before running ProCamCalib:
  * An implementation of Java SE 6